Alternatives to Selling: Becoming a Landlord

 Rental Income Cash Flow

 Ideally, you want a rental to produce a positive annual cash flow.
+(Some people operate rental property at a loss with the idea of making money when they sell, but it's not ideal for beginning investors.)
 Here's how to determine the likelihood of achieving that.

 Determine the likely rent you'll receive.
-To figure out whether this is possible, start by determining how much your property would rent for.
+To figure out whether positive cash flow is possible, start by determining how much your property would rent for.
 Check local listings for properties of a similar size and quality to yours, ideally within the same neighborhood.
 You may need to call some landlords or visit rentals for details.

 Factor in "vacancy" time.
 Don't count on receiving rental income for 12 months of every year.
 Even if your property is in high demand, transition time between tenants can take a month or two.
 Nationwide, the vacancy rate runs around 10%, but this varies widely between urban and rural rentals, different regions of the country, and even by neighborhood or type of house.
 Ask your local reference librarian or real estate broker about your area's vacancy rates.